Loki-Astari/loki-astari.github.io/source/_posts/2015-01-15-c-plus-plus-by-example-smart-pointer-part-ii.markdown

   </ul>
 </ol>

-###Shared Count
+##Shared Count
+The easier of the two to implement correctly is the list version.
+There are no real gotchas (that I have seen).
+Though people do struggle with insertion and removal of a link from a circular list.
+I have another article planned for that at some point so I will cover it then.

-This is basically the technique used by the [`std::shared_ptr`](http://en.cppreference.com/w/cpp/memory/shared_ptr) (though they store slightly more than the count to try and improve efficiency see [`std::make_shared`](http://en.cppreference.com/w/cpp/memory/shared_ptr/make_shared)).
+The *Shared Count* is basically the technique used by the [`std::shared_ptr`](http://en.cppreference.com/w/cpp/memory/shared_ptr) (though they store slightly more than the count to try and improve efficiency see [`std::make_shared`](http://en.cppreference.com/w/cpp/memory/shared_ptr/make_shared)).

 The main mistake I see from beginners is not using dynamically allocated counter (ie they keep the counter in the SP object).
 You **must** dynamically allocate memory for the counter so that it can be shared by all SP instances (you can not tell how many there will be or the order in which they will be deleted).

 You must also serialize access to this counter to make sure that in a threaded environment the count is correctly maintained.
-In the following article for simplicity I will only consider single threaded environments.
-But with C++11 and `std::atomic` that should be relatively simple.
+In the first version for simplicity I will only consider single threaded environments and thus synchronization is not required.
 ```cpp First Try
     namespace ThorsAnvil
     {
         template<typename T>